 Old Palace Lane is arguably Richmond’s most historic street.
 Many of the changes and developments that have made the town what it is today are reflected in this quiet little lane, the former tradesman’s entrance to Richmond Palace.

-Originally published jointly by the Society and by the Museum of Richmond as a booklet to accompany the Museum’s 2017 exhibition on the lane’s history, this new edition has 48 pages, four of them with historic maps of Richmond, and colour throughout.
+Originally published jointly by the Society and by the Museum of Richmond as a booklet to accompany the Museum’s 2017 exhibition on the lane’s history, this second edition has 48 pages, four of them with historic maps of Richmond, and colour throughout.

 The book is is priced at £7, and is available direct from us, postage-free in the UK, using the link below: